notvaxir/JDM-better-discord-background/README.md

 # JDM-better-discord-background

-i know its skidded from dark matter cry bout it ;) looks nice tho
+used the dark matter src cuz cba to write my own